WDD 330: Web Frontend Development II

 ☑️ Anything else?

 This is not a very long list.
-The main decision to be made is how do we want to message the user?
+The main decision to be made is how do you want to message the user?
 We could either pop something up in the current page, or take the user to a new page with a success message.
 Leaving them on the page with the form does not make a lot of sense.
 Let's move to a success page.

 1. Inside of the checkout directory create a new file: success.html.